-- ABSTRACT_FILES A list of abstract classes, useful for wrappers.
-Usage: ABSTRACT_FILES(file1 file2 ..) - ADD_CUSTOM_COMMAND Create new command within CMake.
-Usage: ADD_CUSTOM_COMMAND(SOURCE source COMMAND command TARGET target [ARGS [args...]]
+- ADD_CUSTOM_COMMAND Create new command within CMake.
+Usage: ADD_CUSTOM_COMMAND([SOURCE source] COMMAND command TARGET target [ARGS [args...]]
 [DEPENDS [depends...]]
 [OUTPUTS [outputs...]])
 Add a custom command. - ADD_CUSTOM_TARGET Add an extra target to the build system that does not produce output, so it is run each time the target is built.
 Usage: ADD_CUSTOM_TARGET(Name [ALL] command arg arg arg ...)
 The ALL option is optional.
 If it is specified it indicates that this target should be added to the Build all target. - ADD_DEFINITIONS Add -D define flags to command line for environments.
 Usage: ADD_DEFINITIONS(-DFOO -DBAR ...)
 Add -D define flags to command line for environments. - ADD_DEPENDENCIES Add an dependency to a target Usage: ADD_DEPENDENCIES(target-name depend-target depend-target) Add a dependency to a target.
 This is only used to add dependencies between one executable and another.
-Regular build dependencies are handled automatically. - ADD_EXECUTABLE Add an executable to the project that uses the specified srclists Usage: ADD_EXECUTABLE(exename srclist srclist srclist srclist ...)
+Regular build dependencies are handled automatically. - ADD_EXECUTABLE Add an executable to the project that uses the specified srclists Usage: ADD_EXECUTABLE(exename srclist srclist srclist ...)

 ADD_EXECUTABLE(exename WIN32 srclist srclist srclist ...)This command adds an executable target to the current directory.
 The executable will be built from the source files / source lists specified.
 The second argument to this command can be WIN32 which indicates that the executable (when compiled on windows) is a windows app (using WinMain)not a console app (using main).

 - ADD_LIBRARY Add an library to the project that uses the specified srclists Usage: ADD_LIBRARY(libname [SHARED | STATIC | MODULE] srclist srclist ...)
 Adds a library target.
 SHARED, STATIC or MODULE keywords are used to set the library type.
-If the keyword MODULE appears, the library type is set to MH_BUNDLE on systems which use dyld.
+If the keywork MODULE appears, the library type is set to MH_BUNDLE on systems which use dyld.
 Systems without dyld MODULE is treated like SHARED.
 If no keywords appear as the second argument, the type defaults to the current value of BUILD_SHARED_LIBS.
 If this variable is not set, the type defaults to STATIC. - ADD_TEST Add a test to the project with the specified arguments.
 Usage: ADD_TEST(testname exename arg1 arg2 arg3 ...)
 If the ENABLE_TESTING command has been run, this command adds atest target to the current directory.
 If ENABLE_TESTING has notbeen run, this command does nothing.
-The tests are run by the testing subsystem by executing exename with the specified arguments. exename can be either an executable built by built by this project or an arbitrary executable on the system (like tclsh). - AUX_SOURCE_DIRECTORY Add all the source files found in the specified directory to the build as source list NAME.
+The tests are run by the testing subsystem by executing exename with the specified arguments. exename can be either an executable built by this project or an arbitrary executable on the system (like tclsh). - AUX_SOURCE_DIRECTORY Add all the source files found in the specified directory to the build as source list NAME.
 Usage: AUX_SOURCE_DIRECTORY(dir srcListName) - BUILD_COMMAND Determine the command line that will build this project.
-Usage: BUILD_COMMAND(NAME) Within CMAKE set NAME to the command that will build this project from the command line. - BUILD_NAME Set a CMAKE variable to the build type.
-Usage: BUILD NAME(NAME) Within CMAKE sets NAME to the build type. - CABLE_CLASS_SET Define a set of classes for use in other CABLE commands.
-Usage: CABLE_CLASS_SET(set_name class1 class2 ...)
-Defines a set with the given name containing classes and their associated header files.
-The set can later be used by other CABLE commands. - CABLE_WRAP_TCL Wrap a set of classes in Tcl.
+Usage: BUILD_COMMAND(NAME MAKECOMMAND) Within CMAKE set NAME to the command that will build this project from the command line using MAKECOMMAND. - BUILD_NAME Set a CMAKE variable to the build type.
+Usage: BUILD_NAME(NAME) Within CMAKE sets NAME to the build type. - CMAKE_MINIMUM_REQUIRED Set the minimum required version of cmake for a project.